UW-Hydro/bmorph/docs/evaluation.rst

     MBE = \frac{\Sigma_{i=0}^{n}(P_i - O_i)}{n}

 Mean Bias Error is useful for preserving directionality of bias, yet may hide bias if both positive and negative bias exist in a dataset.
 MBE is therefore useful to determine how well biases balance out if you are only interested in the net or cumulative behavior of a system.
-This method is recommended against if looking to describe local changes without fine discritization to minimize biases canceling each other out.
+This method is recommended against if looking to describe local changes without fine discretization to minimize biases canceling each other out.

 Root Mean Square Error (RMSE)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^